 How to Substitute One Broth for Another

 Of course, some broths are more interchangeable than others.
 Vegetable broth subs more seamlessly for chicken or beef broth than chicken does for beef or vice versa.
-But no one is going to complain, either.

 How to Substitute Bouillon for Broth